Creates the Angular runtime singleton or a sub-application instance.

-Optionalconfig: ErrorHandlingConfigGets the controller instance for a given element, if exists.
-Defaults to "ngControllerController"
+Optionalconfig: ErrorHandlingConfigGets the controller instance for a given element.

 <!doctype html>